Skip to main content

 Frequently Asked Questions

-UNITED BANK OF PHILADELPHIA has a Bank Health Score of C (63/100).
+United Bank of Philadelphia has a Bank Health Score of C (63/100), placing it in average financial health.
 It holds a Tier 1 capital ratio of 36.26%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-UNITED BANK OF PHILADELPHIA holds $57M in total assets and $47M in total deposits.
-It is located in PHILADELPHIA, PENNSYLVANIA (FDIC Certificate #33568).
+United Bank of Philadelphia holds $57M in total assets and $47M in total deposits.
+It is headquartered in Philadelphia, Pennsylvania (FDIC Certificate #33568).

-UNITED BANK OF PHILADELPHIA has a Tier 1 capital ratio of 36.26%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 11.57%, and the return on assets is 0.36%.
+United Bank of Philadelphia has a Tier 1 capital ratio of 36.26%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 11.57%, and the return on assets is 0.36%.

 Yes.
-UNITED BANK OF PHILADELPHIA is FDIC-insured (Certificate #33568).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+United Bank of Philadelphia is FDIC-insured (Certificate #33568).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: